Bricks and Mortar: Cementing Customer Satisfaction

 - Offer discounts for multiple product purchases.

-- Draw customers through special discounts (e.g. Senior Citizen Day, store credit cards, etc.).
+- Draw customers through special discounts (e.g., Senior Citizen Day, achieving a milestone, etc.).

 - Set up a Quality Assurance structure.
 Although QA structures most closely align with manufacturing processes, much can be done in the retail environment to improve the quality of goods and services.